bmustiata/suberb-class/README.md

 good in large APIs where it becomes impossible to check if a private member with a given name is already defined.

-Superb Class will do that for you.
 Due to the prototypical nature of JavaScript private members are available in extending classes.
-Even if this is possible, it's strongly discouraged.
+Even if they are available, it's strongly discouraged to access them from derived classes.

 ```javascript
 var createClass = require('superb-class').createClass;